microsoft/omi/README.md

 enterprise Linux distributions.
 To install OMI, download the correct package for your Linux computer.
 Choose from:

-- 32-bit (x86) or 64-bit (x64) architecture
+- 64-bit (x64) architecture
-- OpenSSL version 1.0.x or 1.1.x (to determine your OpenSSL version, run: `openssl version`)
+- OpenSSL version 1.0.x, 1.1.x or 3.0.x (to determine your OpenSSL version, run: `openssl version`)
 - RPM or Debian package format

 You can download and install OMI from the [Releases] page.
 While